Thug in a container

 Requirements

-Download the latest stable container
+Pull the container

-$ docker pull thughoneyclient/thug
+$ docker pull buffer/thug

-Mount logs
+Mount logs to the host

 $ docker run -it -v ~/logs:/logs buffer/thug